 \subsubsection{Augmented Generation with Chain-of-thoughts}

-Moreover, the retrieved document $s_{n^*}$, along with the original dialogue label and severity standard, are provided as prior knowledge to GPT-4.
-We leverage this prior knowledge combined with prompt engineering to generate professional and accurate reports.
+The retrieved document $s_{n^*}$, along with the label and severity standard, are provided as prior knowledge to GPT-4.
+We leverage this knowledge combined with prompt engineering to generate professional and accurate reports.
 Specifically, we design assistive diagnosis report prompt engineering.
-As shown in Figure \ref{figure8}, the prompt for generating an assistive diagnosis report consists of three parts:
+As shown in Figure \ref{figure3}, the prompt for generating an assistive diagnosis report consists of three parts:

-where the instruction $T$ describes the task and requires generating the report following the steps of the proposed chain-of-thoughts (CoT).
+where the instruction $T$ describes the task and requires generating the report following the steps of the proposed CoT.
 CoT $C$ guides the LLM to break down complex tasks into smaller, manageable steps, leading to more accurate and coherent outputs\cite{zhang2022automatic,wei2022chain,wang2023plan}.
 Thus, we leverage the concept of CoT by setting up four steps.
 Steps 1-2 guide the LLM to gradually analyze the emerging depression symptoms by combining the dialogue $d_i$ with the label $l$.
 Step 3 requires matching the symptoms with the relevant diagnostic criteria from the provided diagnostic standards document $s_{n^*}$ and severity standard $std$.
 Step 4 instructs the LLM to predict the severity of depression based on the preceding information.
 In the query $Q$, we require the LLM to output the report in a fixed JSON format.